 - 1 cup all purpose flour

 - 1 cup white whole wheat flour

-- 1/4 cup wheat bran or ground flaxseed
+- 1/4 cup wheat bran, ground flaxseed or old fashioned oats

 - 2 teaspoons baking powder